 Can I freeze these egg bites?

 Yes!
-It’s super easy to freeze them, and then pop them in the microwave for a few seconds to thaw and reheat.
-Separate them when freezing so they don’t clump together on you.
+It’s super easy to freeze them, and then wrap them in a paper towel and pop them in the microwave for a minute or so to thaw and reheat.
+You can also thaw them on the counter or in the fridge.
+Be sure to separate them when freezing so they don’t clump together on you–it’s a pain to get them apart when they do that.

 How to store egg bites:

-These egg bites can be frozen (I’d make sure they freeze individually) or refrigerated for a few days.
+These egg bites can be frozen (like I mentioned above, I’d make sure they freeze individually) for a few months or refrigerated for up to a week.
 Some of my readers have reported them being ok after a week in the fridge, but personally I usually only keep cooked eggs in the fridge for 3-4 days.

 How to make Starbucks Egg Bites In a Muffin Pan in the Oven: